-It depends on who lost it.
+What to do about lost luggage depends on who lost it.
 If the airline lost it, you must file a lost bag claim at the airport, and the airline will try to have the bags delivered to the cruise ship or to a port of call.
 Notify the front desk when you board the cruise ship.
 Some cruise ship reception staff can help you work with the airline to obtain the lost bags.

-In either case, if your bags are truly lost, many cruise ships will help you out by offering you some travel essentials (like a toothbrush) for free.
+If your bags are indeed lost, many cruise ships will help you out by offering you some travel essentials (like a toothbrush) for free.
 Otherwise, you'll have to rely on shipboard or in-port stores to buy clothing and other items.

-If onboard doctors determine you're too sick or hurt to be treated in their limited facilities, they will put you off the ship to obtain treatment in whichever port you're in.
-If the situation is very serious and you're out at sea, the ship may radio a nearby coast guard to medevac you by helicopter to a land-based hospital.
+If onboard doctors determine you're too sick or hurt to be treated in their limited facilities, they will put you off the ship to obtain treatment in the current port or the next one (if you're at sea).
+If the situation is very serious and you're out at sea, the ship may radio a nearby coast guard to evacuate you by helicopter to a land-based hospital.
 For more, see our story on Getting Sick on a Cruise.

 If you leave important medications at home, you might be able to obtain them from the cruise ship's onboard pharmacy, but you'll have to pay up front.
 If the cruise ship does not carry what you need, you might need to ask your doctor to call in a prescription to a pharmacy in a port of call, if possible.

-If you forgot shoes, clothing, toiletries or over-the-counter meds, you can purchase what you need from an onboard shop, rent it from the ship if available (some rent formal clothing and shoes) or seek out a store at your first port of call.
+If you forgot shoes, clothing, toiletries or over-the-counter meds, you might be able to purchase what you need from an onboard shop, rent it from the ship if available (some rent formal clothing and shoes) or seek out a store at your first port of call.

 If you don't like your tablemates at dinner (or your dining time, table size or table location), you can speak to the maitre d' about a change.
 Usually, the maitre d' is available on the first day of the cruise to meet with passengers about dining changes; if you can't find him or her, inquire at the reception desk.

 If a switch isn't possible, you don't have to suffer through awkward dinners every night.
-You can take advantage of other included dining venues on the ship, such as the buffet or pizzerias (like Royal Caribbean's Sorrento's or Princess' Alfredo's.)
-Room service is also generally free of charge.
-Or, splurge a few nights on an extra-fee specialty restaurant where you can request a table just for your dining party.
+You can take advantage of other included dining venues on the ship, such as the buffet or pizzerias (like Royal Caribbean's Sorrento's or Princess' Alfredo's).
+You can order room service, though some cruise lines charge for some or all orders.

 If you simply think the food in the main dining room is bad, there's not much you can do, other than try dining in other venues (such as a for-fee specialty restaurant or the buffet), or dine in port if your ship is docked during mealtimes.
 You won't get a refund if you book a cruise and find out mid-vacation that the food isn't up to your standards.